IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/step-chart.md

 ---
 # $PlatformShort$ Step Chart

-$PlatformShort$ Step Chart belongs to a group of category charts that render as a collection of points connected by continuous vertical and horizontal lines.
+The $ProductName$ Step Chart belongs to a group of category charts that render as a collection of points connected by continuous vertical and horizontal lines.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 Step Chart emphasizes the amount of change over a period of time or compares multiple items.

 ## $PlatformShort$ Step Area Chart